Vehicle Safety Compliance Certification Scheme (VSCCS)

 Fees for inspecting and certifying vehicles are negotiated between certifiers and their customers.

-Roads and Maritime charges an application fee and an annual fee for certification under the VSCCS.
+Transport for NSW charges an application fee and an annual fee for certification under the VSCCS.
 The application fee is non-refundable.
 Fees also apply for administration functions and insurance.
 See inspection scheme fees.